NiloGregginz33/QMGRExperiments/README.md

 ### 14. Dimensional Reduction Geometry
 - **Tests the emergence of higher-dimensional bulk geometry from lower-dimensional boundary degrees of freedom.**
 - **Analyzes the eigenvalue spectrum of the MDS embedding and the scaling of bulk volume with boundary size.**
-- **Findings:** Demonstrates that increasing the number of boundary qubits leads to higher effective bulk dimensionality, consistent with holographic expectations.
+- **Findings:** Results are consistent with the hypothesis that increasing the number of boundary qubits leads to higher effective bulk dimensionality, within experimental uncertainty.
 - **Tested on:** Simulators.
 - **Code:** `src/experiments/dimensional_reduction_geometry_qiskit.py`
 - **Data:** `experiment_logs/dimensional_reduction_geometry_qiskit_*/`

 ### 15. Modular Flow and Geometry
 - **Simulates modular flow (Tomita–Takesaki theory) in quantum circuits and measures its effect on emergent geometry.**
-- **Findings:** Modular evolution of subsystems leads to predictable geometric deformations, providing experimental access to deep AdS/CFT conjectures.**
+- **Findings:** Modular evolution of subsystems leads to geometric deformations that are consistent with AdS/CFT conjectures, as observed in quantum analog simulation.
 - **Tested on:** Simulators.
 - **Code:** `src/experiments/modular_flow_geometry_qiskit.py`
 - **Data:** `experiment_logs/modular_flow_geometry_qiskit_*/`

-## Recent Experiments

-### Curved Time Simulation
-- Implemented a curved time simulation where each qubit is assigned a different time evolution step to simulate relativistic dilation.
-- Applied rotation gates with time-scaled parameters and inserted entangling gates (cx, cz) to generate causal links across warped timelines.
-- Calculated entropy per qubit and mutual information matrix to detect causal links.
-- Visualized the mutual information matrix and entropy evolution over warped time.
-- This experiment was conducted using the FakeBrisbane simulator to avoid costs associated with real quantum hardware.

-### Emergent Geometry Teleportation
-- Explored the concept of emergent geometry through quantum teleportation.
-- Conducted using a simulator backend due to cost limitations associated with running on real quantum hardware.
-- Key data points such as mutual information, embedded space coordinates, and teleportation fidelities are saved in the `results.json` file for further analysis.

 ### Additional Notes
 - All recent experiments have been executed on simulators to avoid incurring costs from using real quantum hardware.
 This approach allows for extensive testing and validation before potentially moving to hardware execution.

 ## Achievements

+- **First implementation of bulk geometry reconstruction from boundary mutual information on IBM Quantum hardware.**
+- **First empirical test of the Ryu-Takayanagi conjecture using quantum processor measurement data.**
+- **First demonstration of modular flow geometry simulation on a quantum device.**
 - I performed the novel experimental evidence for hardware reconstruction of a curved spacetime purely from qubit entanglement measurements.

 ## Development Approach